-- The materials include intentional practice and reviewing letters, sounds, and phonics skills in the daily lesson cycle.
-In grade 1, the daily lesson cycle includes a routine for "Phonics and Spelling."
+- The materials include intentional practice and reviewing letters, sounds, and phonics skills as part of the daily lesson cycle.
+In grade 2, the daily lesson cycle includes a routine for "Phonics and Spelling."
 Each day, this routine begins with a review of prior skills and how they relate to that lesson.
 Students are given opportunities to practice this prior skill in whole-group and independent lessons in both oral and written formats.
-For example, in Lesson 11, under Part 2: Phonics and Spelling, Review: Letter Recognition, students practice previously taught letter recognition of letters r, h, and o before moving forward with the new lesson skill of letter recognition of consonants V and J. - The materials include cumulative review and practice throughout the curriculum.
+For example, in Lesson 19 Double L: ell, -ill, -ull, under the "Phonics and Spelling Review: Double L section," students are guided through practice of previously taught double ll at the end of words with vowels a and o.
+Then the lesson progresses to the new skills of decoding words with double L and vowels e, i, and u. - The curriculum includes intentional cumulative review practice in the form of "Review and Transfer" days.
+This happens periodically throughout each unit and allows students multiple opportunities to review and apply multiple skills taught.
+The activities provide independent, paired, and teacher-led small groups that reinforce previously taught skills through printable practice, games, and decodable books. - The materials include intentional cumulative review and practice activities throughout the curriculum.
+The "Program Overview" defines the purpose of the "Multi-Skill Checks" as "a deeper application of multiple skills.
+Each group of skills is assessed three times throughout the "Scope and Sequence" in consecutive "Multi-Skill Checks."
+The "Program Overview" summarizes the "Mid-Year Cumulative Skill Check."
+The "Mid-Year Cumulative Skill Check" assesses skills taught from the beginning of the year to mid-year.
+The "Mid-Year Cumulative Skill Check" tests students' ability to encode. - The materials include cumulative review and practice throughout the curriculum.
 The "Scope and Sequence" includes the timeframe for the "Review and Transfer" days throughout the curriculum.
-The "Program Overview" states that the "Review and Transfer" days are "specifically designed days spaced throughout the scope and sequence following a set group of skills to provide students with additional opportunities for review and transfer. ...No new content is taught on this day."
-This happens periodically throughout each unit and allows students multiple opportunities to review and apply various skills taught.
-The activities provide independent, paired, and teacher-led small groups that reinforce previously taught skills through printable practice, games, and decodable books. - The materials include intentional cumulative review and practice activities.
-The practice provided within the Student Transfer Book allows for practice with current and previous skills.
-The activities include decoding and encoding opportunities through sound/word mapping, reading words with focused skill, sentences, and decodable passages. - The materials include intentional cumulative review and practice activities throughout the curriculum.
-The "Program Overview" defines the purpose of the "Multi-Skill Checks" as "a deeper application of multiple skills.
-Each group of skills is assessed three times throughout the scope and sequence in consecutive Multi-Skill Checks."
-The "Program Overview" summarizes the "Mid-Year Cumulative Skill Check," which assesses skills taught from the beginning of the year to mid-year and tests students' ability to encode.
+The "Program Overview" states that the "Review and Transfer" days are